syncfusion-content/xamarin-docs/Xamarin/SfListView/Item-Drag-And-Drop.md

  * Items can be reordered in same group or in other groups but, no groups can be added to other groups.
  * Groups, header, and footer cannot be reordered.

-To enable drag and drop using 'OnHold', follow the code example:

 {% tabs %}
 {% highlight xaml %}
 <syncfusion:SfListView x:Name="listView"